andrebiegel/liferay-configuration-api/README.md

 * Exporting configurations: when exportings configurations , liferay is providing the mediatype as XML and not as config. ..the old way was in xml

 ## Open Topics
-*  the portlet examples contains a ConfigurationPidMapping Implementation. it is unclear what it acually does .. it has been adapted from the liferay blogs portlet
+*  the portlet example contains a ConfigurationPidMapping Implementation. it is unclear what it acually does .. it has been adapted from the liferay blogs portlet

 [1]: https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-1/categorizing-the-configuration  "Creating Configuration Categories"